modsim/hops/README.md

 library for efficient and scalable MCMC algorithms for sampling convex-constrained spaces possibly equipped with arbitrary target functions.

+For details and benchmarks see the application note https://doi.org/10.1093/bioinformatics/btaa872.

 ## Documentation

 See https://modsim.github.io/hops/.